-The certification documents are dynamic-they can be modified or amended to reflect changes made throughout the course of a typical federal fiscal year, for example: revisions to project scopes; changes in cost; new project schedules; new projects added or programmed projects removed.
+The approved documents go into effect at the beginning of the federal fiscal year example: revisions to project scopes; changes in cost; new project schedules; new projects added or programmed projects removed.
 These changes are made through the processes of administrative modification or amendment.